fahimshariar28/fahimshariar28/README.md

 ### Hi there 👋, I'm Fahim Shariar
-#### I am Full-Stack Developer
+#### I am Front-End Developer

-As a Full-Stack developer, I seek challenging opportunities to build impactful web applications using React.js, Node.js, and MongoDB.
+As a Front-End developer, I seek challenging opportunities to build impactful web applications using React.js, Node.js, and MongoDB.
 Passionate about clean code, seamless user experiences, and staying updated with the latest technologies.
 Committed to contributing to collaborative teams and delivering high-quality solutions.